-Remember that it is okay to make mistakes: And if you act like it didn’t happen, the audience probably won’t even notice!
+Everyone makes mistakes, but if you act like it didn’t happen, the audience won’t even notice!

 You are nervous because you want people to enjoy your performance and you want to do a good job.
-It is actually good news that you’re nervous- you should care about how your performance goes!
+It is good news that you’re nervous because you should care about how your performance goes!

 It really does get easier every time.